Don’t always scrape HTML, use website’s xhrRequests instead

 - In many cases it’s possible to access private data

-- There are thousands of ways for a website to load data form an API and finding the right call to the right API endpoint can be a real hunt
+- There are thousands of ways for a website to load data from an API and finding the right call to the right API endpoint can be a real hunt

-- Developers can protect their API in certain cases, which can dramatically complicate its access outside the scope of the website
+- Developers can protect their API in certain cases, which can dramatically complicate its access when done outside the scope of the website

 Here is a short step-by-step guide to extract data from website’s APIs

 - Load the page and check visually if the data you’re looking for is displayed at first sight or if you need to wait a moment.
 If a spinner shows up, it’s a good sign!

 - Load Chrome Developer tool with Fn+F12 (Mac) or F12 (PC) and go the the Network tab

 - Reload the page so the tool can record the requests made under the hood

 - In the filter options, hit “XHR”.
 If the website has loaded some XHR files, your data must be in there!